2016 Online Marketing Trends

 Video Marketing Will Be Number 1

 Video ads aren’t new.
 Facebook and other companies have been offering video ads for awhile.
 What’s different about 2016?
 Expect to see video advertising via various Google properties.
 It appears they are getting on board with it as users are becoming more accepting of it.
-If you are planning on creating a marketing video, there is a video script template that can be used to refer to.

 Having a dedicated app for your business looks to be a benefit for SEO has Google will continue to index and rank apps.
 Will apps replace mobile versions of websites?
 Perhaps if they are intuitive and convenient enough, and used often enough to justify that space they take up on your device.